Zchappie/Garage/GoodMaterials/GIt.md

 # Only clone the sub-folder of a repo from GitHub

 Check the original post here, [Cloning specific folders from git](http://scriptedonachip.com/git-sparse-checkout).
-Basically, it clones everything done, but prunes afterwards.
+Basically, it clones everything down, but prunes afterwards.

 1. make a directory we want to copy folders to